hybridgroup/go-ncs/README.md

 This will download and compile the NCS graph file needed to run the examples using `go-ncs`.

+Now you can install the go-ncs Go package:

+    go get -d -u github.com/hybridgroup/go-ncs

+Once you have installed `go-ncs` you can use it just like any other Golang package.

 ## Using

 Here is a very simple example of opening/closing a connection to an NCS stick: